 Brand Parle remains a brand that is loved and favoured by all, its products hold a special place in Indian food business.
 Rajat K Baisya examines this pattern through the history of Parle, from its beginnings to the diverse paths of Parle Exports, Parle Beverages, Bisleri, and Parle Agro.

 Long ago, FICCI did a survey on Indian family-owned businesses.
-That survey showed an interesting result that first generation struggles, sacrifices, leads a frugal lifestyle and work very hard pursuing single-mindedly focusing on their business objective and ambition to painstakingly develop the business with a solid foundation, which helps second generation to enjoy and lead a luxurious lifestyle and pursuing their own passions and interests even, if necessary, resorting to divesting and selling the business units, to pursue their own lifestyle and interest.
-And, in the third generation, they normally get disintegrated.
+That survey showed an interesting result: the first-generation entrepreneur struggles, sacrifices, leads a frugal lifestyle and works very hard, pursuing business objectives with single-minded focus.
+They painstakingly develop businesses with a solid foundation, which helps the second generation to enjoy a more luxurious lifestyle, often pursuing their own passions, even if it means divesting or selling business units.
+Eventually, this often leads to a third-generation disintegration, a common trend in family-owned business succession.

-A classic example in front of us is United Breweries Group, created by Late Vittal Mallya, for whom I worked.
-He did not live long and died at the age of 53 only.
-But he was able to create a dynamic, highly profitable, cash-rich, diversified beer, spirit, pharmaceutical and food business within a short time.
-In all these categories, United Breweries Group was the leader controlling nearly 50% market share in India.
-Vittal Mallya built the business from scratch through a series of acquisitions, starting with McDowell.
+A classic example in front of us is the Indian business legacy of United Breweries Group, created by Late Vittal Mallya, for whom I worked.
+He passed away at the young age of 53 but was able to build a highly diversified and cash-rich business empire, including beer, spirits, pharmaceuticals, and food.
+United Breweries controlled nearly 50% of the market in these segments.
+This is a remarkable case in business generational shift.

-However, his only son, Vijay Mallya, for whom I also worked, took over from his father at the very young age of 29 years but ultimately could not keep control of his business.
-The beer business was acquired by Heineken, the spirit or liquor business was acquired by Diageo and the food business was acquired by Hindustan Unilever.
-And the third generation Vijay Mallya’s son Siddhartha Mallya is not business.
+However, his only son, Vijay Mallya, for whom I also worked, took over at the age of 29.
+Despite his early start, he eventually lost control—an example of Vijay Mallya’s business loss.
+The beer business was acquired by Heineken (United Breweries Heineken acquisition), the spirit business by Diageo, and the food business by Hindustan Unilever.

 Most family-owned businesses are also seen to split the second generation.
 The reasons are many, including power, control, independence, a difference of opinion, disharmony amongst family members, too many family members eyeing better-performing business units, differences in their approach, style of functioning and personal interests, misunderstanding and so on.

-In this issue of PFI, I will trace a brief history of Parle.
-Their initial journey started from Parle Products.
+In this issue of PFI, I will trace a brief Parle brand history.
 Parle Exports, Parle Beverages, Bisleri, and Parle Agro all have their association with the parent company.
 Later on, they all went ahead charting their own businesses having separate owner-ship.
 In this issue, we will discuss Parle Agro, owned by Prakash Chauhan.

 Parle Products was founded in 1929 by Mohanlal Chauhan, who hailed from Pardi near Valsad in Gujarat.
 He moved to Mumbai to make a living, and at first, his profession was tailoring, and subsequently, he started a confectionery and bakery business.